thepirateproxybay/thepirateproxybay.github.io/README.md

 Because of this, it had to use TPB proxies or TPB mirror sites from time to time to ensure that users were always available.
 The site is also blocked in several countries at the ISP level, so you may need to use a mirror list bellow to access the site.

+Github TPB Mirror List: https://thepiratebayproxy.github.io

-Github TPB Mirror List: https://thepiratebay-proxy.github.io
+Github TPB Mirror List: https://thepirateproxybay.github.io

 # Why is TPB not working for me?